 So, to ensure your amaryllis plant remains healthy it is necessary to allow for at least a short period of dormancy before you attempt to force the bulb to enter a new growth and blooming cycle.

-Normally amaryllis will go dormant for 2 – 3 months but when you want to get your plant to rebloom you can leave the bulb dormant for 3 – 4 weeks, or force it into dormancy for that time, instead.
+Normally amaryllis will go dormant for 2 – 3 months.
+When you want to get your plant to rebloom you can leave the bulb dormant for 3 – 4 weeks, or force it into dormancy for that time period instead.

 As I already stated it is possible to get the bulb to enter a new growth stage without allowing for dormancy but if you do that you are seriously damaging your plant.